 The body

-Think about pacing.
 A long paragraph followed by a one-liner creates emphasis.
 A list followed by a personal story creates contrast.
-The goal is to make every scroll down the post feel like something new is coming.
+Make every scroll feel like something new is coming.

 The close

 Your last line determines whether people comment or just scroll on.
 The algorithm weights comments 15x more than likes.
-That is not a typo.
-Fifteen times.
-A post with 10 thoughtful comments will outperform a post with 150 likes every single time.
+A post with 10 thoughtful comments will outperform a post with 150 likes every time.

 So your close needs to invite conversation.
 Three approaches that work: